wearepropeller/react-native-gallery-swiper/README.md

 Add an ``import`` to the top of the file.
 At minimal, declare the ``GallerySwiper`` component in the ``render()`` method providing an array of data for the ``images`` prop.

 #### :information_source: Local images must have a defined `dimensions` field with `width` and `height` or just `height` and `width`.

+> If you like [`react-native-gallery-swiper`](https://github.com/Luehang/react-native-gallery-swiper), please be sure to give it a star at [GitHub](https://github.com/Luehang/react-native-gallery-swiper).
+Thanks.

 ```javascript
 import GallerySwiper from "react-native-gallery-swiper";